-The Competition Act and applicable bylaws are not concerned with non-competition issues nor are they given a prominent role in merger analysis, although they may be reflected upon by the Commission in the course of review.
+The Competition Act and the applicable bylaws are neither concerned with non-competition issues nor are these given a prominent role in merger analysis.
+Still, the Commission may reflect upon them during the review.

 4.4 What is the scope for the involvement of third parties (or complainants) in the regulatory scrutiny process?